 While not a formal Gallery, there are some excellent art works displayed here.
 Guided tours are available on Saturdays, bookings essential.
 Phone 89461425

 The Portrait of a Senior Territorian Art Award and Exhibition is normally on display in Parliament House in October with the Award winners announced in October at a morning tea.
-In 2015 the Exibition displayed in Alice Springs as part of Araluen Arts Centre’s 30th year celebrations.

 The 2018 Winner was Dr Al Strangeways with her portrait titled Hills: Kathleen Wallace and the Dancers.